 “Like feeling and reading Shakti in print.
 I read a little bit each day, then close my eyes and do the exercise, or ponder the thought.
 I let the warm sweet loving words and imagery wash and heal my many layers of self.” - Lilias Folan

-This has all the latest versions of the Sutras, plus essays on interesting Sanskrit words in each verse.
+This has all the latest versions of the Sutras, plus over a hundred pages of practice tips.

 Lorin’s Other Sites:

 Meditation 24-7 is oriented toward Workshop and Class notes, with sections on the 21 senses, the instincts, and the Journey of Meditation.